SKRTEEEEEE/autolinkedin-go/README.md

 [Add license information]

 ## 👥 Authors
+### [SKRTEEEEEE](dev.desarollador.tech): 👿 This project is auto-generated as a part of the training and testing program for Agent666

-CO-CREATED by Agent666 — ⟦ Product of SKRTEEEEEE ⟧
+#### CO-CREATED by Agent666 — ⟦ Product of SKRTEEEEEE ⟧